KnowPulse-KnowledgeBase/how-to-download-raw-phenotypic-data/index.md

 root: .
 # Overall title for the Lesson.
 # This should be in the form of a question if possible.
-title: "Lesson Title"
+title: "How do I submit a lab time request? "

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to..."
+short-purpose: "This lesson will show you how to submit a lab time request before you are allowed to access any of the Pulse Research Group labs"

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.
-who: "Pulse Crop Researchers focused on variation data."
+who: "Pulse Crop Researchers required lab work."

 # A comma-separated list of maintainers for this lesson.
 maintainers: "Lacey-Anne Sanderson, Ruobin Liu"

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.
-why: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Praesent lacinia orci risus.
-Quisque condimentum nunc posuere, rutrum nunc eu, cursus enim.
-Nam sit amet turpis sit amet erat pulvinar consequat eget ac erat.
-Aliquam erat volutpat.
-Aenean in bibendum nibh.
-Proin iaculis dictum augue nec faucibus.
-Integer et arcu tortor.
-Donec at tristique eros.
-Integer consequat aliquet mauris, vitae imperdiet orci iaculis sit amet.
-Cras sit amet mollis lacus.
-Sed ac auctor mi, sit amet laoreet tellus.
-Vivamus vehicula congue velit.
-Cras vulputate est nec velit pretium condimentum.
-Vivamus eu leo sed est ullamcorper tincidunt at non dolor.
-Duis vestibulum pellentesque felis, at aliquam risus condimentum at."
+why: "."

 # A short list of items researchers will learn in this lesson.
 learn: